top of page

 Living Costs

-Depending on how long you would be staying, you need to show:
+Depending on how long you will be staying, you need to show:

-• NZD $1,667 per month if studying for less than 1 year
+• NZD $1,667 per month if studying for less than one year.

 If your accommodation is prepaid (e.g., school homestay), you can subtract that from your total living cost requirement.